bbkane/warg/README.md

 # TODO: Next milestone: grabbit

-- separate command flags and inherited flags in --help, add value.Description()
 - Write good doc comments, README, examples
 - make an app.Test() method folks can add to their apps - should test for unique flag names between parent and child sections/commands for one thing
-- write a good `errors` package - see bottom of README
 - go through TODOs
 - add required flag
-- add type of flag to help output
 - add envvar option to flag
 - figure out what to do with --color , --help requires it?
 - make help take an argument? - help = man, json, color, web, form, term, lsp, bash-completion, zsh-completion